ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

 .. admonition:: Todo for template development

-  - Are the sections in a good order?
+  **Question:** Are the sections in a good order?

   In `Pull Request 91`_, @Lu said:

     The template looks good to me.
 I was putting the model assumptions and limitations section right after the cause model diagram.
 But I think this order makes more sense.

   And @Yongquan said:

     Model assumptions and/or limitations can be mentioned in summary disease model description and fully explained in Model Assumptions and Limitations section.

   Whereas @James said:

     I think the restrictions in this section should move up to the GBD Modeling section.

     Also, perhaps we should have a section following the GBD section called `vivarium modeling strategy` which would include the scope and the restrictions we apply to the model (which might be different than GBD's restrictions).
 To serve as a narrative description accompanying the cause model diagram and data tables.

   On the other hand, @Kiran said:

     I am good with this structure.
 But, we have to make changes to the causes that are finished.
 Also, for restrictions I like it under Assumptions and Limitations section.
 We can add subsections if there are different types of restrictions.

-    Do we have examples of restrictions we would apply that are different from GBD restrictions?
+  **Question:** Do we have examples of restrictions we would apply that are different from GBD restrictions?

+  Also, in `Pull Request 76`_, @Beatrix said:

+    I kind of like `Model Assumptions and Limitations` before the data description, because i like the idea of going from most high-level to most nitty-gritty as you go through the document.
+In that schema, in my mind, it would go:

+    | model diagram,
+    | then limitations,
+    | then data description
+    |
+    | (as kiran has).

+    If we wanted the diagram near the tables that reference it (which i also like), what if we did model diagram, then data descriptions, then limitations? to maintain some of the newspaper-style high level ---> detailed ordering?

 Restrictions
 ++++++++++++